XTB vs VT Markets Comparison

 Which brokers offers more tradeable asset classes, XTB or VT Markets?

-Both XTB and VT Markets allow you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, XTB has 10000, compared to 168 from VT Markets.
+Both XTB and VT Markets allow you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, XTB has 12000, compared to 168 from VT Markets.

 Can I trade cryptocurrency with XTB or VT Markets?